KirstenSchuhmann/KirstenSchuhmann/README.md

 ## About me

 Hi there 😊
-I'm Kirsten, trained media designer and currently learning Web Development with [neue fische](https://www.neuefische.de).
+I'm Kirsten, trained media designer and just finished my web development bootcamp with [neue fische](https://www.neuefische.de).

+## Latest Project
+Have a look at my capstone project --> [klick here] (https://github.com/KirstenSchuhmann/CapstoneProject.
+It's an app for my hobby powerlifting, to save my own gym plans.
+Go ahead and try it out yourself 💪

 ## Things I like
 - 🏋️ Powerlifting